arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 When you don't know if you should centralize or decentralize your problem, you can use two approaches: triage and escalation.

 Hospitals use the triage approach.
 When you have insufficient resources, you try to provide the maximum benefit to the maximum number of people.
 You do this by making tough sorting decisions at the intake point.
-You shouldn't use the scarce resources on unsolvable or not critical problems.
+You shouldn't use scarce resources on unsolvable or not critical problems.
 Instead, you use your resources on issues that can become critical, and you can solve.
 Triage works whenever you have sufficient information to make sound judgments at the intake point.

 When you don't know which job will take the most time to run, you use the [round-robin](/zettel/round-robin-scheduling) approach discussed in [Principle F19](#f19-the-round-robin-principle-when-task-duration-is-unknown-time-share-capacity).
 You allocate a quantum time to each job and put the ones that don't finish at the end of the quantum back into the work queue.
 This way, you guarantee that long jobs won't block short ones.